 Participants engage in hands-on learning that utilizes the horse as a partner in exploring positive development of communication, self respect, confidence, trust, accountability and conflict resolution.
 Sessions incorporate a variety of ground work and general horsemanship activities such as grooming, leading and herd observation.

-Our Equine Facilitated Learning programs can be tailored to specific individuals, populations, or organizations.
+The Equine Assisted Learning programs can be tailored to specific individuals, populations or organizations.
 Classes are overseen by PATH Intl.
 Certified Equine Specialists who collaborate with mental health and learning professionals and community volunteers.

-Please note that our EFL program is strictly a ground work (no riding) program
+Please note that the EAL program is strictly a ground work (no riding) program

-What can you learn from Equine Facilitated Learning?
+What can you learn from Equine Assisted Learning?